walidshaari/Kubernetes-and-Cloud-Native-Associate/README.md

   - Saiyam Pathak [CNCF minutes](https://www.youtube.com/playlist?list=PL5uLNcv9SibB658blGUEv18IhcMGL0dxC)
   - Blog posts

-- Understand and learn the history, differences and special use cases espically for CNCF projects
+- Understand and learn the history, differences and special use cases especially for CNCF projects
   - For example Docker vs. Containerd vs. CRI-o, and other container runtimes e.g. rkt, gvisor, kata.
   - The different Gitops engines: Flusk, ArgoCD, Fleet
 - Don't stop learning and always be curious
-Another opinion:  Saiyam KCNA Kubernetes and cloud native associate certification https://youtu.be/iGkFHB1kFZ0
+Another opinion:  Saiyam KCNA Kubernetes and Cloud Native Associate certification https://youtu.be/iGkFHB1kFZ0

-### Cloud native definition
+### Cloud Native definition
-- Cloud native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
+- Cloud Native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
 Containers, service meshes, microservices, immutable infrastructure, and **declarative APIs** exemplify this approach.

-- These techniques enable loosely coupled systems that are **resilient**, manageable, and observable.
+- These techniques enable loosely-coupled systems that are **resilient**, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.

 The Cloud Native Computing Foundation seeks to drive adoption of this paradigm by fostering and sustaining an ecosystem of open source, **vendor-neutral** projects.
 We democratize state-of-the-art patterns to make these innovations accessible for everyone.

-## KCNA curiculim repo topics overview
+## KCNA curriculum repo topics overview

 - [X] [Kubernetes Fundamentals - 46%](#kubernetes-fundamentals---46)
 - [X] [Container Orchestration - 22%](#container-orchestration---22)